themanyone/whisper_dictation/README.md

 ./whisper_cpp_client.py
 ```

+A sound level meter appears.
+Adjust ambient (quiet) volume to about 33% (-33dB).

 ## Troubleshooting.

 If VRAM is scarce, quantize `ggml-tiny.en.bin` according to whisper.cpp docs.
 Or use `-ng` option to avoid using VRAM altogether.
 It will lose some performance.
 But it's not that noticeable with a fast CPU.